dankctb/GPUNetBench/HBM_LAT-BW/README.md

 ## Compilation

-Use the provided **Makefile** to compile your experiment.
+Use the provided **Makefile** to compile the experiment.
 L1 cache is disabled with the `-dlcm=cg` flag to ensure only L2 access or HBM is measured.
 The Makefile accepts an architecture variable to set the gencode appropriately:

 ```bash
 # General form: